athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 1/Remorhaz.md

     desc: "`pf2:1` Tail +18 (fire, reach 15 feet)\n__Damage__  1d10 + 3 bludgeoning 2d6 fire"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (fire,primal) The remorhaz unleashes a gout of flame that deals 8d6 fire damage in a 30-foot cone (DC 26 Reflex check save).\n\nIt can't use Breath Weapon again for 1d4 rounds."
+    desc: "`pf2:2` (fire,primal) The remorhaz unleashes a gout of flame that deals 8d6 fire damage in a @Template[cone|distance:30] (DC 26 Reflex check save).\n\nIt can't use Breath Weapon again for 1d4 rounds."

   - name: "Ice Tunneler"
     desc: "  A remorhaz can leave a tunnel when it burrows through ice or snow, and it usually does."